BielUsal/PhysicsNotes/Physics/Differential Equations/ODEs/Higher Order/Linear Higher Order ODE.md

 The most general case.
 Hopefully you won't have to do many of these,
 $$a_n(x)y^{(n)}+a_{n-1}(x)y^{(n-1)} + \cdots + a_0(x)y = f(x)$$

+#### If second order, we also classify them by their [[Classification of linear 2nd order ODEs]]
+This is just a very specific and useful classification